Sara Kaufman née Faust

 Anzelm (AKA Anzel) Kaufman was born October 11, 1910 in Rohatyn with the assistance of midwife Lea Barban.
 The Brit Milah ceremony took place in the apartment (w mieszkaniu) on October 18th with Eisig Brandwein as the godfather and Juda Hersch Todtfeld as the Mohel.

-Anzelm would have entered a four year primary school at the usual age of six years old.
-After completion of primary school, Anzelm enrolled into secondary school at the Piotr Skargi Gymnazium in Rohatyn.
-During the 1925 -1926 academic year, Anzelm was a student in the 4th Class Toward the end of that school year when Anzelm was already 15 years old, he and his classmates signed the Polish Declarations of Admiration and Friendship for the United States.
+Anzelm would have entered primary (elementary) school at resumption of classes after World War One at the usual age of six years old in 1917.
+After completion of four years of primary school in 1921, Anzelm would have been able to take an exam to enroll into the newly nationalized secondary school (gymnazium) in Rohatyn named after Rev. Piotr Skarga.
+However, I don’t find his name in the 1924/1925 report of the Piotr Skarga Gymnazium.
+I assume he completed primary school til the seventh grade and then matriculated into gymnazium in the fall of 1925.
+During the 1925 -1926 academic year, Anzelm was a student in the 4th Class.
+Toward the end of that school year when Anzelm was already 15 years old, he and his classmates signed the Polish Declarations of Admiration and Friendship for the United States.
 This multi volume tome complete with dedications and signatures from students and faculty throughout Poland was presented to President Calvin Coolidge to commemorate the 150th anniversary of American independence and to acknowledge the aid given to Poland during World War One.

 On July 4, 1937, Anzelm was elected to the board of Makkabi, a Jewish sports club in Rohatyn, as a member of the audit committee